twr14152/go2run/runcli/README.md

 ```

-The one thing you will need to do when you get prompted is to provide the hostname or ip address with the port you're connecting on.
+The one thing you will need to do when you get prompted is to provide the hostname or ip address with the PORT you are connecting on.

 For example:
 ```
 host1:22

 host2:8181

 ```